 Since June 2011, Gary Pace, a member of the Company's board of directors, has provided consulting services for manufacturing-related activities.
-Under the agreement, Dr. Pace is eligible to receive a bonus up to \$0.2 million, contingent upon the FDA approval of the Company's Suite C manufacturing facility for EXPAREL.
-The expenses incurred under the consulting arrangement for the three months ended June 30, 2013 and 2012 were less than \$0.1 million.
-The expenses incurred under the consulting agreement for the six months ended June 30, 2013 and 2012 were also less than \$0.1 million.
-At both June 30, 2013 and December 31, 2012, the amount payable to Dr. Pace was less than \$0.1 million.
+On September 11, 2013, the Company entered into a third amendment to its consulting agreement with Dr. Pace.
+Per the amended agreement, the monthly rate payable to Dr. Pace for his services was reduced from \$15,000 to \$5,000.
+The expenses incurred under the consulting arrangement for the three months ended September 30, 2013 and 2012 were less than \$0.1 million.
+The expenses incurred under the consulting agreement for the nine months ended September 30, 2013 and 2012 were less than \$0.1 million, respectively.
+At both September 30, 2013 and December 31, 2012, the amount payable to Dr. Pace was less than \$0.1 million.

 The Company's Chief Medical Officer, Gary Patou, is also a partner of MPM Asset Management, or MPM, a stockholder in the Company.
 The Company contracted with MPM for Dr. Patou's services.
-Expenses incurred by the Company relating to Dr. Patou's services for the three months ended June 30, 2013 and 2012 were less than \$0.1 million.
-The Company also incurred expenses relating to Dr. Patou's services for the six months ended June 30, 2013 and 2012 of \$0.1 million and \$0.2 million, respectively.
-At both June 30, 2013 and December 31, 2012, the amount payable to MPM was approximately \$0.1 million.
+On September 11, 2013, the Company entered into a third amendment to its services agreement with MPM.
+Per the amended agreement, the monthly service fee payable to MPM for Dr. Patou's services increased from approximately \$16,000 to approximately \$26,000.
+Expenses incurred by the Company relating to Dr. Patou's services for the three months ended September 30, 2013 and 2012 were less than \$0.1 million.
+The Company also incurred expenses relating to Dr. Patou's services for the nine months ended September 30, 2013 and 2012 of \$0.2 million and \$0.3 million, respectively.
+At both September 30, 2013 and December 31, 2012, the amount payable to MPM was approximately \$0.1 million.